peace-Van/nn-climate-classification-crystal/README.md

 ### Others
 `get_clim.m` gives the climate type for a specific monthly series of climate variables (`tmp, pre, pet` in a 3 × 12 matrix).

-`stat.xlsx` provides comparison with the Köppen-Geiger scheme and the land cover from another perspective (Section 4.b.3 and 4.b.4 of the paper).

 `koppen.m` and `trewartha.m` figure out the Köppen-Geiger and Köppen-Trewartha types for the climate dataset.